wise-cube/wise-cube/Architecture/README.md

  When triggered it will do the following:

 - post a `game_req <game_id>`  message over `cube_id/group_id`

-- when a qr_message is received on `cube_id/new_group_id/player_n_id` it will show the qr on one of the 4 correponding faces
-- when a status_message is received on `cube_id/new_group_id/player_n_id/status` it will update the face of the corresponding player with a certain information that may depend on the game.
+- listen on the `/cube/cube_id` topic
+- whenever a message is published, display it on the screen in the proper way ( it may be a countdown, a scoreboard, a question and so on )

 ### NFC Tags
 An NFC tag is a simple integrated circuit with a memory storage, a radio antenna and some logic.
-They are passive devices, meaning that they need an external source of power to work, in this case it is 'drawn' from the device that read it through induction.
+They are passive devices, meaning that they do not have integrated battery and need an external source of power in order to work, in this case it is 'drawn' from the device that read it through induction.

-We actually need one of them for each game we want to make available, each of them should store the following values:
+We actually need one of them for each game/interaction we want to make available and some of them for service operations, like resetting the cube's group ( we think that it's easier than button combinations ).

 - GROUP_REQ
-- JOIN_GROUP* <group_id>

-- GAME_REQ <game_id>
+- GAME_REQ
+- EXPLAINATION_REQ
+- ( GENERIC_HTML_REQ  for 3rd party integrations ? )

 The GROUP_REQ will be used by the staff member to reset the magic cube, whereas the game_req are spread across the museum and will activate different games.

-*The JOIN_GROUP tag is an update that should be implemented in a second time.
-The idea is that the cube may have another NFC tag to allow another cube to join his group but has to be deeper investigated.

 ### Game Server

 The Game Server should implement both the http server and all the game logic.
 It will subscribe to the MQTT broker and listen for incoming messages from the cube.
 On a new publish it will update the database in a coherent way, publish a response over MQTT and notifying the web clients via a rest-API or a web socket.